Salif-Traore/Quant-Signal-Pipeline/README.md

 • Maximum Drawdown: -4.67%
 • Positive Fold Rate: 68.75%

 Walk-forward validation was performed using rolling out-of-sample test periods.
-Positive Sharpe ratios across validation folds provide some evidence that performance was not entirely dependent on a single historical market environment, although the limited sample size warrants caution.
+Each validation fold produced a positive total return, suggesting that the strategy was not entirely dependent on the one isolated historical period, However the numbers of folds remains limited so these results should be interpreted cautiously.

 Production Strategy Results: